 Snowdrop walks

-From late January to mid March, beautiful white snowdrops will start to flower putting on fantastic displays in the Kingston Lacy gardens and at Shaftesbury – the snowdrop town.
+From late January to mid March, beautiful white snowdrops will start to flower, putting on fantastic displays in the gardens at Kingston Lacy, Mapperton House, Minterne Gardens and Forde Abbey, as well as Shaftesbury – the snowdrop town.

-Shaftesbury’s snowdrop season is one of the biggest events of its type in the country.
-You can go on a snowdrop walk, visit an art exhibition at Shaftesbury Arts Centre or take part in a snowdrop-themed craft class.
+Shaftesbury’s Snowdrop Season in early February is one of the biggest events of its type in the country.
+You can go on a snowdrop walk, visit an art exhibition at Shaftesbury Arts Centre or watch the magical lantern parade.

 © National Trust Images